atsushieno/aap-core/README.md

 (A related note: to make direct inputs from MIDI devices not laggy, the audio processing buffer should be kept as minimum as possible when dealing with MIDI inputs.
 That in general results in high CPU (and thus power) usage, which is usually problematic to mobile devices.
 There should be some consideration on power usage on each application.)

+The first specification of the MIDI buffer format is as follows:

+- First 4 bytes: int32_t for time division specifier, which is the same as the division specifier in SMF MIDI header chunk.
+- Next 4 bytes: the length of rest of MIDI buffer in bytes.
+- the rest of the bytes: list of MIDI messages, where each of MIDI message is a pair of length and MIDI event.

-TODO: we need certain semantics on timestamps.
-For example, JUCE sends timestamp values as application-dependent, meaning that something must be externally spdcifyable to host and they have to be accessible from each audio plugin i.e. through some API.
+Note: JUCE sends timestamp values as application-dependent, meaning that something must be externally spdcifyable to host and they have to be accessible from each audio plugin i.e. through some API.

 ## AAP package bundle